Florida politicians urge use of Intrexon GM mosquitoes for Zika

 While most people experience mild symptoms, Zika infections in pregnant women have been shown to cause microcephaly, a severe birth defect in which the head and brain are undersized.
 In adults, it can cause a rare neurological syndrome called Guillain-Barre.

-(Reporting by Natalie Grover in Bengaluru; Editing by Ted Kerr and Saumyadeb Chakrabarty)
+(Reporting by Natalie Grover in Bengaluru; Editing by Ted Kerr, Saumyadeb Chakrabarty and Sunil Nair)